EthanMerrill/100-Days-of-Code/journal.md

 # Dec 21

 Ran into an issue with passing React-hooks, and the FCC tests.
 Somehow I fixed it, still not sure how.
 Someone on the FCC Discord helped me.

-# Dec 22

 Added React-router.
 This tool is far easier than I remember it being.

+# Dec 22

+# Dec 23